intrinsic-dev/aic/flowstate/README.md

 # Flowstate Service: `aic_model`

 Package and inject the `aic_model` container  as a service in Flowstate.
 ---

 ## 📂 Directory Structure

 *   `services/aic_model/`
-    *   `Dockerfile.service`: Update Zenoh config to talk to Zenoh router in Flowstate.
+    *   `Dockerfile.service`: Update AIC_ROUTER_ADDR which allows talking to Zenoh router in Flowstate.
     *   `aic_model.manifest.textproto`: Manifest for `aic_model` service for Flowstate.
 *   `scripts/`
     *   `build_aic_model.sh`: Automates building the base image, service image, and bundling using `inbuild`.